general INformation about ingredients

 I strongly recommend you search out Tellicherry peppercorns, the flavorful, perfumed berries of Malabar peppercorns, which I specify by name in the recipes.
 Contrary to popular belief, Tellicherry is a grade of Malabar peppercorn not a type of peppercorn.
 And if you really want to be on top of your peppercorn game, you’ll choose Tellicherry Special Extra Bold Peppercorns, the largest and most flavorful grade available.
 If you need sourcing, see the “Spices” section below.
 Of course, there are many different peppercorns of different tastes, but for general blakc pepper use, I choose Tellicherry.TOMATOES

-I buy dry-farmed Early Girls almost to the exclusion of other varieties, as heirlooms generally have a watery texture and shorter shelf life and rarely have the deep flavor of a perfectly ripe Early Girl tomato.
+In California, I buy dry-farmed Early Girls almost to the exclusion of other varieties.
+To my taste, Heirloom varieties can have a watery texture, and in most cases have shorter shelf life than Early Girls, and Heirlooms rarely have the deep flavor of a perfectly ripe.
 Early Girls are a hybrid tomato developed in the 1970’s from a French short-season tomato.
 Outside of tomato season, good canned tomatoes will be far superior to fresh tomatoes you find in the stores, regardless of its provenance.
 Canned tomatoes have become a hot item in Covid-times, sometimes unavailable due to demand.
 Look for whole peeled organic tomatoes – sometimes called plum tomatoes, sometimes San Marzano.
 The best tasting brand, if not the cheapest, is Bianco DiNapoli, created by Chris Bianco, the masterful and ubiquitous pizzaiolo out of Phoenix, AZ.
 For years at Eccolo, we cooked with Strianese San Marzano DOP tomatoes, an excellent Italian canned tomato.
 Cento is also a high quality canned tomato, and is the only United States brand that has its production facility in the Sarnese Nocerino area of Italy where San Marzano tomatoes are grown in the shadow of Mt.
 Vesuvio.RISOTTO

 There are several types of rice for risotto, all generally called arborio rice, or riso arborio.
 Each has a a different starch content and grain size that determine its use.
 My first choice is almost always the elegant and dignified carnaroli, and for risotti, I use exclusively that.
 For soups and brothy dishes, vialone nano, which appears often in Venetian dishes, and has a softer grain than carnaroli and ample starch.
 Principato di Lucedio is an outstanding grower in Piemonte, Italy that is available in the U.S.SPICES